testcraftsman/testpool/docs/source/quickstart.rst

     hypervisor

-For the rest of this guide, we'll assume the user tadmin with password as 'password'.
-Since testpool will be installed on the hypervisor, so the IP address used is localhost.
+For the rest of this guide, we'll assume the user tadmin with password 'password'.
+Since testpool is installed on the hypervisor, the IP address used is localhost.

 Now a single VM is required which represents the template that is managed and cloned by Testpool.
 Using virt-manager, these instructions will create